Who’s Got Your Back, Salon Owners?

 - CoverWallet.
 Cover Wallet provides quick, customized packages for salon professionals, averaging $500 to $700 per year. www.coverwallet.com

 How Much Does Salon Insurance Cost?

 Of course, good policies cost money.
 Moreover, the more coverage you need, the more it will take away from your bottom line.

-If your salon is small, you can expect to pay at least a few hundred dollars to a few thousand dollars per year on hair salon insurance.
+If your salon is small, you can expect to pay at least a few hundred dollars to a few thousand dollars per year on beauty salon insurance.

 The cost varies due to factors such as building size and location, the number of employees and number of clients served, revenue, products, and services available, and how much protection you need.

-Review your hair salon insurance policy annually to ensure you have the right amount of hair stylist liability insurance and overall protection.
+Review your barbershop/salon insurance policy annually to ensure you have the right amount of hair stylist liability and overall protection.